-EkoNivaAgro, LLC has been operating since March 2002.
+EkoNivaAgro has been operating since March 2002.
 The main area of activity is dairy farming.
 The enterprise is also engaged in growing cereal, pulse, fodder, profitable industrial crops as well as seed production.
-EkoNivaAgro employs 2,113 people engaged in different areas of activity.
+EkoNivaAgro employs 3,500 people engaged in different areas of activity (as per 12.02.2019).

-Currently, there are 24 livestock farming subdivisions operating within the enterprise, including eight modern dairies and 16 reconstructed livestock farms.
-The enterprise is a stock-breeding plant for the Simmental breed and a breeding reproducer of Holstein and Red-and-White breeds.
+Currently, there are 33 livestock farming subdivisions operating within the enterprise, including 12 high-tech free-stall dairy facilities.
+The enterprise is a stock-breeding plant for Holstein and Simmental breeds and a breeding reproducer of Red-and-White breed.

 EkoNivaAgro implements a cow-calf project.
 Male calves are kept on the pasture until they are 6-7 months old, further, they are sold to beef finishing enterprises.
-In total, EkoNivaAgro has 500 head of beef cattle.
-In 2016, the company sold 5,800 tonnes of meat (live weight).
+In total, EkoNivaAgro has 280 head of beef cattle (as per 12.02.2019).
+In 2018, the company sold 550 tonnes of meat (live weight).

 In crop production, work is carried out in the following areas: fodder and cash grain production, growing highly profitable industrial crops and reproductive plant material for cereals, pulses and fodder grasses.
 EkoNivaAgro implements minimum and zero tillage systems and uses cutting edge machinery.
 The Company’s grain management system meets the most advanced standards due to the use of a Twister mini-elevator (32,000 tonnes) designed in accordance with North-American technology and a seed processing plant with a capacity of 10-12 tonnes/hour.
 The company has also commissioned the first stage of the elevator with the capacity of 50,000 tonnes.